greenelab/czi-seed-rfa/manuscript.md

 ### Aim 3

-*Rationale:* Low-dimensional representations for scRNA-seq and HCA data make tasks faster, enable biologically grounded analyses, and provide interpretable summaries of complex high-dimensional data.
-However.
-Using these capabilities to the fullest extent requires integration with widely used toolkits and a scalable education effort that reaches students at and beyond undergraduate level. *We propose to enhance software usability and deliver short-course training that includes the topics of single cell profiling, machine learning methods, low-dimensional representations, reference cell type catalogs, and tools developed by our group in response to this RFA via educational materials that we will produce and make openly available.*
+*Rationale:* Low-dimensional representations for scRNA-seq and HCA data make tasks faster, biological grounding, and provide interpretable summaries of complex high-dimensional data.
+However, a scalable education effort that reaches students at and beyond undergraduate level will be needed to prepare students maximize impact. *We propose deliver short-course training on the HCA, single cell profiling, machine learning methods, low-dimensional representations, and tools developed by our group in response to this RFA.*

-*Below sections need to be cut by about half by my count*

 HCA data, and low-dimensional representation methods that work with them, will be valuable to many biomedical fields, but their use will require experience